Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Conclusions

 \section{Conclusions}

-We presented an approach to solve MFQNET control problems using OCT-H. We proved that MFQNET control problems have threshold type optimal policies, and the threshold curves are hyperplanes passing through the origin.
+We presented an approach to solve MFQNET control problems using OCT-H. We proved that MFQNET control problems have piecewise constant optimal policy, where the segments are separated by hyperplanes passing through the origin.
 Based on this result, we developed an algorithm to use OCT-H to learn the optimal policy of MFQNET control problems.
 Computational experiments demonstrate that OCT-H can learn empirically optimal policies of MFQNET control problems with varying sizes.
-Once the policy is learned, we can solve MFQNET control problems considerably faster than the state-of-the-art algorithm by \citet{evgenyweiss2021}.
+Once the learning is complete, Algorithm \ref{alg:main} can achieve significant speed-up compared to the algorithm by \citet{evgenyweiss2021}, in scenarios where the state vector is the only factor that differs between instances.
 Furthermore, we demonstrated that the simple decision tree structure enables us to develop insights on large dimensional MFQNET control problems.